-iv.
-How will sector partnerships be utilized for this purpose?
+d) How will sector partnerships be utilized for this purpose?

 Sector Partnerships are imperative to support our engagement of employers.
-This platform allows business services teams throughout the region to listen to employer needs and strategize the use of our services to address those needs.
+This platform allows Business Services Teams throughout the region to listen to employer needs and strategize the use of our services to address those needs.
+An Economic Development Coordinator position has been added to ensure leadership of and activity with sector partnerships are organized and consistent.
+A review of in demand industries will be done annually to determine if new sector partnerships should be developed or if current sector partnerships should be completed.

-v.
-What are your objectives and goals for these activities?
+e) What are your objectives and goals for these activities?

 The Business Services Team goal is to build strong, long-lasting relationships with the local business community.
-This will allow us to partner with employers to create opportunity and innovative solutions to the needs of our workforce.
-This will also include keeping up-to-date with new businesses that enter the community to include them in these efforts.
+These relationships allow us to partner with employers to create opportunity and provide innovative solutions to the needs of our workforce.
+We want to be top of mind with all of our business support organizations.
+We want them to refer every business that has a workforce need to Arapahoe/Douglas Works! for support.

-- 4. Discuss the implementation of initiatives designed to meet the needs of employers in the local area that support the local board's strategy, including: - i.
-Work-Based Learning Programs: Explain how you will utilize and promote, incumbent worker training programs, on-the-job training programs, customized training programs, internships, or other activities for PY21 and identify targets for work-based learning activities for your youth, adults/dislocated workers, transitional jobs, and incumbent workers.
+- 4. Discuss the implementation of initiatives designed to meet the needs of employers in the local area that support the local board's strategy, including: - a) Work-Based Learning Programs: Explain how you will utilize and promote, incumbent worker training programs, on-the-job training programs, customized training programs, internships, or other activities for PY22 and PY23, and identify targets for work-based learning activities for your youth, adults/dislocated workers, transitional jobs, and incumbent workers.

 Arapahoe/Douglas Works! uses career pathways in targeted, in-demand industries to create pipelines for talent in support of local economic development.
 Specifically, the childcare industry is unique in where wages are low, quality is variable, and demand is high.
 Arapahoe/Douglas Works! collaborates on a regional initiative to build a talent pipeline for early childhood education providers through a local registered apprenticeship.
 In collaboration with other workforce center partners, non-profits, and the community college system, Arapahoe/Douglas Works! has identified individuals who are qualified and interested in skill development, training providers with customizable curriculum, and business partners ready to employ skilled talent to meet local community needs for early childhood educations providers.
 This pipeline continues to be supported as a necessary piece of local economic development.
-Arapahoe/Douglas Works! utilizes the sector partnership and pipeline model with other industries and business partners, to include advanced manufacturing, technology, construction and trades, and medical/healthcare to address local economic needs.
+Arapahoe/Douglas Works! utilizes the sector partnership and pipeline model with other industries and business partners, to include aerospace, advanced manufacturing, technology, construction and trades, and medical/healthcare to address local economic needs.